ponylang/pony-tutorial/docs/getting-started/how-it-works.md

 # That's it!

 Really, that's it.
-The program begins by creating a `Main` actor, and in the constructor, we print "Wello, world!" to __stdout__.
+The program begins by creating a `Main` actor, and in the constructor, we print "Hello, world!" to __stdout__.